-Meetings are held on the third Saturday of the month in the Wilson Room (second floor) of the Central Branch, Kingston Frontenac Public Library, 130 Johnson Street, Kingston, beginning at 10:00 a.m.
+Meetings are held on the third Saturday of the month, beginning at 10:00 a.m.
+Members and visitors are welcome to come between 9:00 and 10:00 a.m. to work on their genealogy or brainstorm with other members about brick-wall ancestors or other research questions.
+Coffee and tea are available for a small donation.
 The meetings end by noon, after which a number of those in attendance go for lunch together in order to continue genealogical discussions.

-Everyone is welcome to attend our branch meetings and to join us for lunch.
+Everyone is welcome to attend our branch meetings and to join us for lunch afterward.

 Check on speakers and their topics from past meetings.